mikeflynn/honeybearhoneypot/README.md

 # Honey Bear Honey Pot

-A SSH honeypot application that has a wimsical GUI application...and, if you prefer, can run on a hart hat!
+A SSH honeypot application that has a whimsical GUI application...and, if you prefer, can run on a hard hat!

 See more information about this project: [honeybear.hydrox.fun](https://honeybear.hydrox.fun)